Burnout &

 What if I’m high-functioning and no one else knows I’m struggling?

-This is extremely common.
-Many clients are outwardly successful while privately dealing with overwhelm, exhaustion, or self-criticism.
-Therapy provides a non-judgmental space to speak openly about the pressure you are carrying and to develop tools that support both your well-being and your performance.
+This is very common.
+Many clients are outwardly successful while privately managing overwhelm, exhaustion, or self-criticism.
+Therapy offers a confidential space to speak openly and develop tools that support both well-being and performance.